Excelian/Enterprise-Data-Fabric/README.md

 A final product offering for each DataPlatform will:
  1. Product mapping to core functional requirements (i.e. multi-tenancy, security, data centre) [Base Patterns]
  1. Adoption/roadmap i.e. single-team, single [as above]
- 1. Turnkey solutions/implementations for each adoption phase
+ 1. Turnkey solutions/implementations for each adoption phase [docker, ansible]

 nb: functional gaps will be mapped at each stage and available via github-projects